 2.4 The establishment of regional groups should not give rise to duplication of work being carried out at the global level by the corresponding study groups, their relevant groups or any other groups established pursuant to No. 209A of the Convention.

-2.5 Joint rapporteur's groups (JRG) may be established for Questions requiring the participation of experts from more than one study group.
+2.5 A Joint rapporteur's groups (JRG) or [a Focus Group] may be established for Questions requiring the participation of experts from more than one study group.
 Unless otherwise specified, the working methods of JRGs should be identical to those of rapporteur groups.
-At the time a JRG is established, its terms of reference, reporting lines and final decision-making authority should be clearly identified.
+At the time a JRG [or a Focus Group] is established, its terms of reference, reporting lines and final decision-making authority should be clearly identified.

 3 Chairmen and vice-chairmen